vozhyk-/emacs/README.md

 - no visual-bell.
 - sometimes cursor are left at the end of line.
 - fullscreen not supported.
-- maybe doesn't work on pure gtk+-3 with X11.
+- does not work on pure gtk+-3 with X11.
 - so many features not supported.

 ## My Environment